-- Sports Injuries: Excessive pressure or forceful impact during sporting activities is another one of the most common causes of dislocation especially dislocated shoulders, ankles and knees.
+- Sports Injuries: Excessive pressure or forceful impact during sporting activities is another one of the most common causes of dislocation, especially dislocated shoulders, ankles and knees.

-If you were involved in any other type of accident not mentioned above, and it led to dislocation injuries through no fault of yours, please talk to our legal team and we would be able to tell you how to claim compensation.
+If you were involved in any other type of accident not mentioned above, and it led to dislocation injuries through no fault of yours, please talk to our legal team, and we would be able to tell you how to claim compensation.

-Medical negligence during childbirth, surgery or physical therapy may lead to different types dislocation injuries.
+Medical negligence during childbirth, surgery or physical therapy may lead to different types of dislocation injuries.
 Delayed diagnosis of dislocation symptoms may also cause irreversible damage to the victim’s joint and overall level of mobility.

 Medical negligence cases are taken very seriously in the UK.
 A medical practitioner who is found guilty of negligence may have their license revoked, and be directed to pay compensation to the victim.

 However, to be able to get dislocated shoulder compensation or compensation for any other dislocation injuries caused by medical negligence, you would need legal representation.
 Especially since no medical practitioner would take medical negligence accusations lightly.
 You would need an experienced medical negligence solicitor to help you prove and argue your case, and win you compensation for your injuries.